 1. Crack three eggs into saucepan with a knob of butter (makes eggs velvety).
 Don't beat or season the eggs prior to this, as the eggs will start to break down and turn watery.

-2. Whisk eggs with spatula in saucepan and keep stirring.
+2. Whisk eggs with spatula in saucepan over low heat and keep stirring.
 Transfer the pot to and from the fire to manage the cooking heat.

 3. When eggs are almost set, add a tablespoon of creme fraiche (it cools the mixture and halts cooking process) and season with salt and pepper.
 Chives and smoked salmon optional.